 Special moments we never forget because even as they’re happening we know they are life affirming and life changing.

 Staging Diva Graduate Jodi Whalen of Pear Tree Home Designs shares that she realized how far she’d come when she closed her books on her first 3 years as a home stager and realized she tripled her revenue every year!

-Perhaps you’re thinking it’s different for us, that this couldn’t be your story too.
+Perhaps you’re thinking “it’s different for me”, that this can’t be your story too.

-- Going out to a networking event to talk about your business as though it exists (even if you’ve never had a client before).
+- Talking about being a home stager (even if you’ve never had a client before).

-- Or any one of a thousand things you could do today, tomorrow, the next day, next week and on and on.
+- Or any one of a thousand things you could do today, tomorrow, next week and on and on.